neelu065/neel-psu.github.io/experience.md

 ## Penn State (Aug, 2023 - Present)
 _Graduate student_

-• Role: Use the Graph Neural Network (GNN) to predict the turbulent coefficient of a flow and use a finite element solver (Fenics) to evaluate the ground truth.
+• _Role_: Use the Graph Neural Network (GNN) to predict the turbulent coefficient of a flow and use a finite element solver (Fenics) to evaluate the ground truth.

-• Sponsoring Agency: Argonne National Lab (ANL)
+• _Sponsoring Agency_: Argonne National Lab (ANL)

 # Previous experience